-C. Reimbursement for Capital Improvements - Stanford Ranch
+C. Reimbursement for Capital Improvements - Two Oaks & Parkview (Phase II)

-Future negotiations and agreements between the City of Rocklin ("City") and the project developer may outline a mechanism whereby the developer of a "benefited" property would pay the City for that property's share of the costs of certain public facilities.
-Such payments related to public facilities privately financed by the developer of Stanford Ranch would then be paid, when received by the City, to the developer of the Stanford Ranch project.
-Such payments related to public facilities financed by the District would be allocated to the parcels within the District in proportion to their respective original assessments as shown in this Report.
-As pertains to any of those parcels that the developer of Stanford Ranch may sell, those amounts would be paid to the developer of Stanford Ranch.
-As pertains to any such parcels still owned by the developer of Stanford Ranch, the City would use those amounts to partially prepay the assessments on those parcels pursuant to Streets and Highways Code Section 8766.5.
+Future negotiations and agreements between the City of Rocklin ("City") and the Project developer may outline a mechanism whereby the developer of a "benefited" property would pay the City for that property's share of the costs of certain public facilities.
+Such payments related to public facilities privately financed by the developer of Two Oaks or Parkview (Phase II) would then be paid, when received by the City, to the developer of the Two Oaks or Parkview (Phase II) project.
+Such payments related to public facilities financed by the District in proportion to their respective original assessments as shown in this Report.
+As pertains to any of those parcels that the developer of Two Oaks or Parkview (Phase II) may sell, those amounts would be paid to the developer of Two Oaks or Parkview (Phase II).
+As pertains to any such parcels still owned by the developer of Two Oaks or Parkview (Phase II), the City would use those amounts to partially prepay the assessments on those parcels pursuant to Streets and Highways Code Section 8766.5.